masc-ucsc/docs/docs/pyrope/03-bundle.md

 Tuples are a basic construct in Pyrope.
 Tuples are defined as an "ordered" sequence fields that can be named.
-Arrays/memories are a subcategory of tuples by requiring all the entries to have the same type
+Arrays/memories are a subcategory of tuples by requiring all the entries to have the same type.
+Internally, there is not a difference between tuples and arrays, but it is possible to check that all the fields are the same (hence array) by using brackets instead of parenthesis.

 ```
 var b = (f1=3,f2=4) // b is named and ordered
 var c = (1,d=4)     // c is ordered and unnamed (some entries are not named)

+var d = (1,2,3,4)     // array or tuple
+assert d == [1,2,3,4] // the [] also check that all the fields have same type

+assert (true,1) != [true,1]  // compile error, true is not the same type as 1
 ```

 To access fields in a tuple we use the dot `.` or `[]`